Swann Security Troubleshooting All Devices - NVR IPCAMERA SECURITY

 This article will help you get the MAC address of your unit by the use of an Android device and a 3rd party app called Fing.

-Scan this QR code and the app:
+Scan this QR code and install the app:

 FingQR.png